fuzzylogicxx/fuzzylogic/posts/my-git-cheatsheet.md

 Say I’ve been working on a feature branch and I think it’s ready.

 I might want to just tidy up my feature branch’s commits and can do this with an “interactive rebase”.
-This technique allows me to tidy my feature branch work to remove trivial, “initial exploration” and generally less relevant commits so as to keep the commit history clean.
+This technique allows me to tidy my feature branch work to remove trivial, exploratory and generally less relevant commits so as to keep the commit history clean.

 I might also want to bring in `master` to ensure synchronicity and compatibility. `rebase` sets the head of my feature branch to the head of `master` then adds my feature branch’s commits on top.